Brew Guides

 What to expect: A smooth, clean, mellow cup

-Recommended coffee: Light to medium roast, with crisp, fruity, complex flavor to come through the milder, low-extraction brewing method
+Recommended coffee: Light to medium roast, with intense, sweet, and acidic flavor to come through the milder, low-extraction brewing method

 Method:

-Drip brewers spray water heated to 180°F over ground coffee for around five minutes.
+Drip brewers spray water heated to 180°F over ground coffee for around 5 minutes.
 The amount of water and grounds depends on your volume, machine and preference.
-Follow the maker’s instructions, and if you don’t get what you like, feel free to experiment a bit.
+Follow the maker’s instructions, and if you don’t get what you like, feel free to experiment a bit

 Espresso Machine

-What to expect: Bright, tart, intense flavor — a highly extracted shot to mix with milk or water
+What to expect: Sharp, intense flavor — a highly extracted shot to mix with milk or water

-Recommended coffee: Medium to dark roast with toasted, nutty, or chocolatey flavor that minimizes acidity (which is pronounced in espresso) and pairs well with milk
+Recommended coffee: Medium to dark roast with toasted, nutty, chocolate, or woody flavor that minimizes acidity (which is pronounced in espresso) and pairs well with milk

 Method:

-• Add hot water, ice, milk or whatever you prefer to enjoy
+• Add hot water, ice, milk, flavor, or whatever you prefer to enjoy your espresso drink

-Recommended coffee: Similar to espresso: medium to dark roast with nutty/cocoa, roasted or even spicy flavor, with a heavier body produced by steeping the grounds for longer period of time and extracting the oils from dark-roasted beans
+Recommended coffee: Similar to espresso: medium to dark roast with nutty/chocolate, toasted, or even spicy flavor with a heavier body produced by steeping the grounds for longer period of time and extracting the oils from darker roasted beans

 Method: